Demographic history of Belgrade: Modern period

 World War I left Serbia devastated, having lost 33% of its entire population.
 Belgrade, being unprotected and opened to Austria-Hungary with its two rivers, has also been largely demolished.
-During the war, the population fell down to only about 20,000, but soon after the war ended and Kingdom of Serbs, Croats, and Slovenes was formed, the city gained a large influx of population, largely Serbs from devastated areas but also Serbs from present-day Croatia nad Bosnia and Herzegovina.
+During the war, the population fell down to only about 20,000, but soon after the war ended and Kingdom of Serbs, Croats, and Slovenes was formed, the city gained a large influx of population, largely Serbs from devastated areas but also Serbs from present-day Croatia and Bosnia and Herzegovina.
 It was the first time in history that two neighbouring towns, Belgrade and Zemun, have had a chance to unite.
 This occurred in 1929 and the combined population stood at 240,000 inhabitants.

 World War II saw a big destruction in Belgrade; thousands have died in Luftwaffe air raids, and tens of thousands in concentration camps on Sajmište, Banjica, and Jajinci.
 However, Belgrade recovered quite quickly after the war, and as a capital of Yugoslavia, becoming an political and cultural hub of the nation.
 The population growth was huge; between 1948 and 1971 the city population more than doubled, from nearly 400,000 in 1948 to around 900,000 in 1971, and the city finally passed 1 million mark in 1981.
 The 1990s saw wars and economic collapse caused by the international sanctions against Serbia and Montenegro; some 300,000 left the country, many from Belgrade, while on the other hand, more than a half a million Serb refugees from Croatia, Kosovo, and Bosnia-Herzegovina have settled in Serbia, and Belgrade in particular.
 Results from the 2022 census showed that the population of the Belgrade proper is at 1.2 million while population of the Belgrade contiguous urban area (which, besides Belgrade proper, include three adjacent urban settlements: Borča, Surčin, and Kaluđerica) stands at 1.3 million.